Trump intel officials testify on threat from drug cartels as Dems press them on leak of attack plans

 The text chain “contained operational details of forthcoming strikes on Iran-backed Houthi-rebels in Yemen, including information about targets, weapons the U.S. would be deploying, and attack sequencing,” journalist Jeffrey Goldberg reported.
 The strikes began two hours after Goldberg received the details.

-“Horrified” by the leak of what is historically strictly guarded information, the top Democrat on the House intelligence committee, Rep. Jim Himes of Connecticut, said he will be demanding answers in a separate hearing Wednesday with his panel.
+The top Democrat on the House intelligence committee, Rep. Jim Himes of Connecticut, said he will demand answers in a separate hearing on Wednesday.

-The two days of hearings also come against the backdrop of a starkly different approach toward Russia following years of Biden administration sanctions over its war against Ukraine.

-Last week, Russian President Vladimir Putin agreed during a lengthy call with President Donald Trump to an immediate pause in strikes against energy infrastructure in what the White House described as the first step in a "movement to peace."

 Credit: AP